Usbac/wolff/docs/routes.md

 `code(int $code, $function)`

-You can define routes that will be executed based on an HTTP status code using the `code` method.
+You can define routes that will be executed based on an HTTP status code by using the `code` method.

-The function parameter must take two parameters which are the request object and the response object (instance of `Wolff\Core\Http\Request` and `Wolff\Core\Http\Response`).
+The function parameter must take two parameters which are the request and response objects (instance of `Wolff\Core\Http\Request` and `Wolff\Core\Http\Response`).

 ```php
 Route::code(404, function($req, $res) {